-(2) Record Keeping and Reporting Requirements.
+(A) Record Keeping and Reporting Requirements.

-(A) The owner or operator of an installation that is a source of any air contaminant shall collect, record and maintain, during each calendar year of operation-the time period and duration of emissions; the amounts of processed materials, fuels and solvents consumed; and the amounts of process materials, fuels and solvents stored in tanks and storage piles which emit any regulated air pollutant.
+1. The owner or operator of an installation that is a source of any air contaminant shall collect, record and maintain, during each calendar year of operation-the time period and duration of emissions; the amounts of processed materials, fuels and solvents consumed; and the amounts of process materials, fuels and solvents stored in tanks and storage piles which emit any regulated air pollutant.

-(B) The owner or operator of an installation subject to subsection (2)(A) of this rule shall file with the director, on the frequency specified in subsection (2)(E), reports containing the information specified in subsection (2)(A).
-The reports shall specify the type and location of all sources of regulated air pollutants and the amount of each type of regulated air pollutant at each location; the size and height of all emission outlets, stacks and vents; the processes employed, including all fuel combustion and incineration: the type of air pollution control equipment used at the installation; the capture efficiency and control efficiency of the air pollution control equipment, where applicable; and ozone season information (Form 2.0Z) from sources located in nonattainment areas.
+2. The owner or operator of an installation subject to paragraph (3)(A)1. of this rule shall file with the director, on the frequency specified in paragraph (3)(A)5. of this rule, reports containing the information specified in paragraph (3)(A)1. of this rule.
+The reports shall specify the type and location of all sources of regulated air pollutants and the amount of each type of regulated air pollutant at each location; the size and height of all emission outlets, stacks and vents; the processes employed, including all fuel combustion and incineration; the type of air pollution control equipment used at the installation; the capture efficiency and control efficiency of the air pollution control equipment, where applicable; and ozone season information (Form 2.0Z) from sources located in nonattainment areas.
 Capture efficiency shall be applicable to emission points which are controlled by air pollution control devices and are not fully enclosed.
 Capture efficiency is not applicable to fugitive dust.
 The department encourages facilities to perform tests to determine capture efficiency.
 Industrial ventilation principles and engineering calculations may be used if testing is physically impossible or cost prohibitive.
 If testing or engineering calculation is not possible, then a default value of fifty percent (50%) capture efficiency may be used.
 Documentation verifying the capture efficiency shall be included with the EIQ.
 The owner or operator may submit a report containing information of a different nature provided the information submitted is adequate for the purposes of air quality planning and fee assessment and is approved by the director.
 Information submitted shall be reduced by the director to emission data as defined in 10 CSR 10-6.210(3)(B)2.

-(C) The reports required by subsections (2)(B) and (2)(D) of this rule shall be completed on state supplied EIQ forms or in a form satisfactory to the director and shall be submitted to the director within ninety (90) days after the end of each reporting period.
+3. The reports required by paragraphs (3)(A)2. and 4. of this rule shall be completed on state supplied EIQ forms or in a form satisfactory to the director and shall be submitted to the director within ninety (90) days after the end of each reporting period.
 After the effective date of this rule, any revision to the EIQ forms will be presented to the regulated community for a forty-five (45)-day comment period.
-The reporting periods for an installation, as determined by the reporting frequency specified in subsection (2)(E), shall end on December 31 of each calendar year.
+The reporting periods for an installation, as determined by the reporting frequency specified in paragraph (3)(A)5. of this rule, shall end on December 31 of each calendar year.
 Sources allowed to file reports once every five (5) years shall submit the EIQ on the same schedule as the operating permit renewal application.
-Each report shall contain the information required by subsection (2)(B)for each air contaminant source at the installation for the twelve (12)-month period immediately preceding the end of the reporting period, in addition to the information required under subsection (2)(A) to be collected, recorded and maintained during each year of operation of the installation.
+Each report shall contain the information required by paragraph (3)(A)2. of this rule for each air contaminant source at the installation for the twelve (12)-month period immediately preceding the end of the reporting period, in addition to the information required under paragraph (3)(A)1. of this rule to be collected, recorded and maintained during each year of operation of the installation.